Tobi0322/CDTM-Backend-Course/slides/step13/api-specification.md

 ## 5 Task
 ### Get tasks for a list
 > - *Login Required*
+> - The user needs to have rights to access the specified list
 > ```
 > GET /api/lists/:id/tasks
 > ```